Are you suffering from back or hip pain that can radiate down your leg or calf? Is the pain worse when sitting?

 Other advice to improve your recovery and prevent re-injury includes:

-- Use of a back brace (normally I only recommend using back brace no more than one week)
+- Use of a back brace for acute lower back injury (normally I only recommend using back brace no more than one week).